 All without the requirement to bring in your jewellery for periodic inspections.

-As long as you have your Jeweler's Mutual policy, any of your purchases from FTJCo are covered by us under that policy for the first year after purchase.
+As long as you have your Jeweler's Mutual policy active, any of your JM-registered purchases from FTJCo are covered by us under that policy for the first year after purchase.
 All you have to do is apply through the Jeweler's Mutual website within 90 days of your invoice date (coverage starts when you complete the process), pay the one-year premium, and then we reimburse you when you send us your proof of purchase.

 We use insured FedEx wherever we ship.
-We are pleased to offer free shipping in Canada, the United States, Australia and New Zealand. *For other countries, we offer a flat rate of US$50.
+We are pleased to offer free shipping in Canada, the contiguous United States, Australia, and New Zealand. *For other countries, we offer a flat rate of US$50.

 Within Toronto we use Good Foot delivery and when possible, hand deliver your item ourselves.